Beijing imposes curbs as coronavirus returns to Chinese capital

 A complex of warehouses and trading halls spanning an area the size of nearly 160 soccer pitches, Xinfadi is more than 20 times larger than the seafood market in the city of Wuhan where the outbreak was first identified.

-The new cases have led to officials in many parts of Beijing reimposing tough measures to stifle the spread of the virus, including round-the-clock security checkpoints, closing schools and sports venues and reinstating temperature checks at malls, supermarkets and offices.
+The new cases have led to many parts of Beijing to reimpose tough measures to stifle the spread of the virus, including round-the-clock security checkpoints, closing schools and sports venues and reinstating temperature checks at malls, supermarkets and offices.

-Beijing residents were also advised to avoid crowds and gathering in groups for meals.
+Residents were also advised to avoid crowds and gathering in groups for meals.

-Some districts even sent officials to residential compounds in what they described as a “knock, knock” operation to identify people who had visited Xinfadi or been in contact with people who had.
+Some districts even sent officials to residential compounds in what they described as a “knock, knock” operation to identify people who had visited Xinfadi.

 None of Beijing’s 16 districts has been hit by a blanket lockdown.

-But access to the neighbourhoods of the people who were infected has been blocked as nucleic acid tests are being administered to residents.
+But access to the neighbourhoods of the people who were infected has been blocked as tests are being administered to residents.

 The 11 neighbourhoods around Xinfadi and 10 others near another market have also been sealed as 90,000 residents undergo tests.